md-riaz/wc-manual-pay/TESTING.md

 2. Create order with total 50.00 BDT
 3. Try to use the transaction

-**Expected Result**: Order remains pending with error note about amount mismatch
+**Expected Result**: Order remains pending with an error note about amount mismatch (ensure auto-verify mode is set to Strict so the 0.01 tolerance applies)

 **Test 2: Currency Mismatch**